Choosing a primary school

 Types of primary school

 National schools/primary schools

 The national school system was established in 1831.
 The national schools were originally meant to be mixed-religion (or multi-denominational as we would describe them today).
 In practice, that did not happen and the majority of national schools are under the management of one church.
-However, since the 1970s Educate Together has established many multi-denominational national schools.
+However, there are now many multi-denominational national schools.

 When the national schools were originally set up, there was no legislation governing how they were to be run.
 Circulars and rules issued from the relevant department instead.
 The Rules for National Schools reflect the fact that they are largely denominational schools.

 The Education Act 1998 does not use the term national school and instead uses primary school.
 The name is not particularly significant except that national school clearly indicates that the school is State-aided while a primary school can be private or State-aided.
 The following initials are frequently used to describe schools:

 NS - National School